jupyterhub/the-littlest-jupyterhub/docs/howto/admin/admin-users.rst

 #.
 Change configuration of TLJH

 This is a lot of power, so make sure you know who you are giving it to.
-Admin users should have decent passwords / secure logni mechanisms, so attackers can not easily gain control of the system.
+Admin users should have decent passwords / secure login mechanisms, so attackers can not easily gain control of the system.

 .. important::